weiping-playnext/Zenject/Documentation/MemoryPools.md

 ### <a id="binding-syntax"></a>Binding Syntax

-The syntax for memory pools are almost identical to factories, with a few new bind methods such as `With` and `ExpandBy`.
+The syntax for memory pools are almost identical to factories, with a few new bind methods such as `WithInitialSize` and `ExpandBy`.
 Also, unlike `BindFactory`, it is not necessary to specify the parameters to the factory as generic arguments to `BindMemoryPool`

 Just like with factories, the recommended convention is to use a public nested class named Pool (though this is just a convention)